-I highly recommend to visit Sintra from Lisbon Portugal.
+I highly recommend visiting Sintra from Lisbon Portugal.
 But don’t just take a day trip from Lisbon!
 Stay overnight in Sintra and explore more of the area.
-Sintra is a collection of unique nature, out of this world fairy tales palaces mixed with a cute small town vibe.
-I give you the perfect 2 day Sintra itinerary to enjoy the best that Sintra has to offer.
+Sintra is a collection of unique nature, out-of-this-world fairy tale palaces mixed with a cute small-town vibe.
+I give you the perfect 2-day Sintra itinerary to enjoy the best that Sintra has to offer.

 What is Sintra Portugal?

 Sintra in Portugal is a small village, only 30 km (18 miles) from Lisbon.
 The town of Sintra is the gateway to the National Park of Sintra and Cascais.
 Many people visit Sintra on a day trip from Lisbon.
 As it is fairly close, this is a good option if you have little time.
 If you can spare a bit more, I definitely recommend to stay overnight at Sintra because the park and the surrounding area is packed to the brim with Unesco World Heritage Sites, amazing scenery and ‘never seen before’ sights.

 How to get to Sintra from Lisbon Portugal?

 The best way to travel to Sintra from Lisbon is by train.
 It is fast (40 to 50 minutes), it is cheap (€2,5 per journey) and you don’t have to worry about driving in Lisbon or parking in Sintra.
 You can catch a train from the Rossio Train Station in Lisbon to Sintra train station.

 The Sintra train station is located at the bottom of the hills surrounding Sintra.
 From the train station, you can easily walk into the old town or take a bus (bus 434) that takes you around the main sites in Sintra.
 Read more about travel from Lisbon to Sintra.